 The solution was fairly obvious: Why don’t we keep warm JVMs around to eliminate this cost?
-This is not too different, in principle, from theexercise.
+This is not too different, in principle, from the Qubole Hive Server exercise.
 Once again, it was a matter of some code hygiene to ensure that a warm JVM doesn’t keep any state across Hadoop jobs that might cause problems.
-Couple of areas that required special attention were:
+A couple of areas that required special attention were:

 - The working directory of a JVM cannot be changed once it has started.
 Hadoop and Hive have certain semantics about adding files to the distributed cache that should appear in the current working directory of the JVM when a map or reduce task runs.
 We had to rework some of this logic so that these semantics were maintained.